How to write a business case study that wins clients 13 February 2026

 How long should a case study be?

 This will be defined by where you intend to publicise your case study.
 However, try to squeeze a full case study into just a couple of paragraphs and you risk missing out important messaging.
 Make it too long and you risk overwhelming people with too much detail.
-The trick is to find the balance between sharing the right amount and not providing too much information.
+The trick is to find the balance between sharing too much and too little information.

 What mistakes can stop a case study from being effective?

 The purpose of a case study is to humanise a business by illustrating how it has helped its customer.
-A common mistake is to create case studies that lack the all-important human voice and emotion.
+A common mistake is to create case studies lacking the all-important human tone of voice and emotion.
 Another common error is to include too many facts and figures rather than being strategic with their use.
-Forgetting to build the case study around a unique and compelling story is another error that companies make.
+Forgetting to build the case study around a unique and compelling story is another error that companies sometimes make.

 Ready for more powerful business case studies?